Cartier's gold Lunar Module up for auction

 Space mementos

 The gold model is up for sale alongside several other items from the Apollo 11 mission.
-Highlights include a page from the Lunar Module activation checklist, marked with annotations from Armstrong, and an American flag carried to the Moon and signed by all three members of the crew.
+Highlights include a page from the Lunar Module activation checklist, marked with annotations from Armstrong, and an American flag carried to the moon and signed by all three members of the crew.

 1/11